scalacenter/scala-3-migration-guide/docs/scala3-migrate-tool.md

 [info] -Wunused      -> X
 [info] -Yrangepos    -> X
 ```
-- `-Yrangepos` : As explained in the output of this command, some scalacOptions are not set directly by the build, but by
+- `-Yrangepos` : As explained in the output of this command, some scalacOptions **are not set by you in the build file**, but by
 some sbt plugins.
 For example `scala3-migrate` tool enables semanticdb plugin in Scala 2, which adds `-Yrangepos`.
 Here semanticb will adapt its own scalacOptions in Scala 3 and therefore no need to take any action.
 - `-Wunused` : This scalacOption needs to be removed